ag-informatics/ag-informatics-course/module2/README.md

     - Set up Anaconda and do the introductory Lab tutorials (there's one for each package we will use).
 These are linked inside the lab folder.
 - Lecture 2.2 [in-person]: continuation of 2.1 + https://github.com/ag-informatics/ag-informatics-course/blob/main/module2/Lecture%202.2.ipynb
 - Lecture 2.3 [in-person]: www.aginformaticslab.org/ag-informatics-course/module2/lecture2.3.html
-- Lecture 2.4 [in-person]: Tyler Mark Guest Lecture.
+- Lecture 2.4 [in-person]: Tyler Mark Guest Lecture: https://github.com/ag-informatics/ag-informatics-course/blob/main/module2/Lecture2.4-TylerMark-AdvancedAgEcon.pdf

 ## Labs